MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/logging.md

 ### Single tenant

-If you are using the [!INCLUDE[prodshort](../includes/prodshort.md)] web client in a single tenant configuration (not using the Tenant Service), you can enable logging for all users of the installation.
+If you are using the Dynamics GP web client in a single tenant configuration (not using the Tenant Service), you can enable logging for all users of the installation.
 Settings in the TenantConfiguration.xml file of the web client installation control the logging.
 This file is typically found in this location on the machine that is hosting the the web site for the web client installation:

 C:\\Program Files\\Microsoft Dynamics\\GP Web Client\\GPweb\\